 VinegarVinegar is perhaps the single most important element needed in pickling.

-The vinegar used in pickling solutions needs to be 4 to 6 percent acid to be safe, though many food safety people are now advising 5% minimum.
+The vinegar used in pickling solutions needs to be 5 percent acid or higher to be safe, according to the National Center for Home Food Preservation.

 Use only vinegar whose acidity level you know for a fact.
 If your acidity level is too low, you're playing Russian roulette with the possibility of botulism.
 Consequently, only use store-bought vinegar, which comes with the acid content clearly indicated -- with homemade vinegar, you can't be sure of the acid content.
 A lower acid content may not only make your pickle unsafe, but you may find it goes soft as well.